 Approval of the July 2021 Report

-Designation of the State Servicing Bank Effective January 1, 2022………… …………………………………………………………….……Jackie Harding, Deputy Treasurer
+Designation of the State Servicing Bank Effective January 1, 2022…………...….
+Jackie Harding, Deputy Treasurer

 The Board may vote to go into executive session, which will not be open to the public, for the purpose of obtaining legal advice (A.R.S. § 38-431.03(A)(3)), as well as for the purpose of discussion or consideration of records exempt by law from public inspection, including the receipt and discussion of information or testimony that is specifically required to be maintained as confidential by state or federal law (A.R.S. § 38-431.03(A)(2)) (pursuant to A.R.S. § 41-2534(D), the content of proposals submitted under the state’s request for proposal procurement process is confidential until contract award “so as to avoid disclosure of contents prejudicial to competing offerors during the process of negotiation.”).